Chinese Tea Tasting

 For those who want to learn by tasting.

-Taste three Chinese teas side by side through multiple infusions, and learn how aroma, texture, flavor, and aftertaste unfold.
+Taste three Chinese teas side by side through multiple infusions, and learn how aroma, taste, mouthfeel, and aftertaste unfold.

 Chinese Tea Ceremony Workshop